 - Avoid round frames and go for a more angular shape instead.
 Square or rectangular glasses will suit you perfectly

 - Choose a frame that is wider than your face.
-This will give your silhouette slightly more definition
+This will give your silhouette that little bit more definition

 - Embellished arms will also accent the frame and define your features

-- For men, dark colours will define your outline while keeping the masculine look
+For men, dark colors will define your outline while keeping a masculine feel

-- The wayfarer style is suitable for both men and women
+- The wayfarer style is ideal and suitable for both men and women

 Like round faces, square faces are equal in width and height.
 However, the features are more angular, with a broad chin and strong jawline.
 A more rounded or aviator-shaped frame will look great on you.

 - If you have strong features, go for a larger, metal frame.
-More delicate features are better suited to small or medium-sized options
+More delicate features are better suited to small and medium-sized options

 - Oval and round frames with a solid rim also look good on square faces

-- Avoid too much detail on the outer edges and arms to keep the look soft
+- Avoid too much detail on the outer edges and arms of frames to keep the look soft

 - For women, soften a strong jaw with a butterfly frame.
 This is oversized and ultra-feminine